supreetkt/Book-Recommendation-and-Intelligence-Engine/README.txt

-Book Recommendation and Intelligence Engine (B.R.I.E.) - README FILE
+Book Recommendation and Intelligence Engine (B.R.I.E.)

 This text file contains a general overview of BRIE's codebase denoting which parts of the codebase contain what functionalities